-The only way to prove the extent of your injuries is to get medical treatment.
-This treatment becomes evidence to show why you should be compensated.
-You have to show what it took to resolve your injury-this becomes the story of why the insurance company should compensate you.
+This is important: The only way to prove the extent of your injuries is to get medical treatment.
+You have to show what it took to resolve your injury.
+Your medical treatment becomes your story of why the insurance company should compensate you.

 Emergency Room Visits

-Some ERs will attach a “lien” to your bill.
-A lien means the provider will give you treatment without immediate payment, and instead collect the payment later, out of the final settlement.
-The lien gives them a legal right to be paid directly out of the settlement.
+How to pay without insurance: Some ERs will attach a “lien” to your bill.
+A lien means the provider will give you treatment without immediate payment, and instead collect it later, out of any future final settlement.
+The lien gives them a legal right to be paid directly out of your potential settlement.

 Follow-up Care for Muscle Strains/Sprains

-It is important to not miss appointments – the insurance company may take that as a sign that the appointment wasn’t necessary.
-In general, you should follow the chiropractor’s plan, but constantly communicate with the chiropractor about what is working, and what is not working.
+Do not miss appointments – the insurance company may take that as a sign that the appointment wasn’t necessary.
+You should follow the chiropractor’s plan but constantly communicate with the chiropractor about what is working and what’s not.

 Follow-up Care for More Serious Injuries

-There are some urgent care facilities that will treat on a lien.
+Some urgent care facilities will treat on a lien.
 You can also investigate free clinics and free medical providers in your area.
 There are usually links to these services through your local health department.
 Large providers in our area, like Duke University Health Systems and UNC Health Systems, often provide charitable care services for uninsured individuals.

 Negotiating a Lien